Chart Color Schemes

 Employment

-Forde's workforce is highly educated with strong representation in professional services.
-The unemployment rate was 1.7% as of June 2025, below the Australian Capital Territory (ACT) rate of 3.4%.
+Forde has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 1.7% as of June 2025, below the Australian Capital Territory's (ACT) rate of 3.4%.

 Employment growth over the past year was estimated at 2.4%.
-There were 2,770 residents employed while workforce participation stood at 79.7%, compared to ACT's 69.6%.
-Leading employment industries in Forde include public administration & safety, professional & technical services, and education & training.
+In June 2025, 2,770 residents were employed, with workforce participation at 79.7%, higher than ACT's 69.6%.
+Dominant employment sectors include public administration & safety, professional & technical services, and education & training.

-However, health care & social assistance was under-represented with only 8.4% of the workforce compared to ACT's 11.7%.
-Employment opportunities locally may be limited as indicated by the difference between Census working population and resident population.
-In the 12-month period ending June 2025, employment increased by 2.4% while labour force grew by 1.6%, causing unemployment to fall by 0.7 percentage points.
-By comparison, ACT recorded employment growth of 1.9%, labour force growth of 1.6%, with unemployment falling 0.3 percentage points.
-As of Sep-25, ACT's employment contracted by 0.33% (losing 1,480 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Forde's employment mix suggests local growth of approximately 6.3% over five years and 12.9% over ten years.
+Conversely, health care & social assistance showed lower representation at 8.4% compared to the regional average of 11.7%.
+Over the year to June 2025, employment increased by 2.4%, labour force by 1.6%, reducing unemployment rate by 0.7 percentage points.
+In contrast, ACT experienced employment growth of 1.9% and a 0.3 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Forde's employment mix suggests local growth of approximately 6.3% over five years and 12.9% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment